-B-58.
+B-60.
 Accurate United States and World Maps

-The National Education Association believes that all visual representations using maps of the United States should depict all fifty states and Puerto Rico in their correct geographic location and relative size.
+The National Education Association believes that all visual representations using maps of the United States should depict all fifty states, territories, and protectorates in their correct geographic location and relative size.
 The Association also believes that maps of the world should accurately depict national boundaries and names of countries.
-(1995, 2005)
+(1995, 2022)

-B-59.
+B-61.
 Democracy and Citizenship Education